Young Black Teenagers

 Young Black Teenagers (YBT) was an American hip hop group from Long Island, New York that formed in 1989 and released two albums.
 Despite its name, none of the group's five members were teenagers and all of them were caucasian.

 Its members were ATA, First Born, Tommy Never, Kamron, and DJ Skribble.
 YBT had the support of the prominent rap group Public Enemy, whose producer Hank Shocklee signed them as the first act of his label Sound of Urban Listeners (SOUL).
 They released their second album with MCA Records.

 History

 Formation

 The group formed in 1989, and eventually decided on the name Young Black Teenagers because the five members, who were all white, had grown up in black neighborhoods and as a result felt adapted to black culture, to which their families did not understand.
 "We're not trying to call ourselves black, because obviously we're white" said Kamron, who occupied the same social circles as Public Enemy and convinced Hank Shocklee, Public Enemy's producer, to sign Young Black Teenagers to his new label Sound of Urban Listeners (SOUL).
 In an interview with The New York Times, Firstborn called hip hop "a state of mind" and Kamron said, "we are at least two years ahead of our time".

+At the same time, the members of the Leaders of the New School were offered the option of performing as one of two group names chosen by The Bomb Squad: Leaders of the New School or Young Black Teenagers.
+When they were informed by The Bomb Squad that they were mentoring another crew who were interested in taking the L.O.N.S. name, both groups were told that they would have to battle for it.
+Both sides had to make a song called "Fuck The Old School," and who created the better song would win the L.O.N.S. designator.
+The loser would have to settle for Young Black Teenagers as their group name.
+After Rhymes and Brown's group earned the name Leaders of the New School, the white group was named Young Black Teenagers.